25 Summer Programs in Arizona for High Schoolers in 2025

 Cost: Free

 This free residential program is aimed at high school sophomores, juniors, and seniors who are interested in STEM careers and come from backgrounds that are typically underrepresented in the field.
-The program provides students the opportunity to begin their mathematical studies—and earn college credit—while still in high school.
+The program provides students the opportunity to begin their mathematical studies—and earn three college credits—while still in high school.
+The following 3-credit university courses will be offered during the summer: College Algebra, Pre-Calculus, Calculus for Engineers I, and Calculus for Engineers II.

 10. César E. Chávez Leadership Institute